dotnet/extensions/src/Libraries/Microsoft.Extensions.Telemetry.Abstractions/README.md

 ### Latency Measurement

-To track latency in your application, register checkpoint, measure, and tag names using the provided methods.
+To track latency in an application it is possible to register checkpoint, measure, and tag names using the following methods:

 ```csharp
 builder.services.RegisterCheckpointNames("databaseQuery", "externalApiCall");